Dimitri Tiomkin

-Dimitri Zinovievich Tiomkin (May 10, 1894 – November 11, 1979) was a Russian-born American film composer and conductor.
-Classically trained in St. Petersburg, Russia, before the Bolshevik Revolution, he moved to Berlin and then New York City after the Russian Revolution.
+Dimitri Zinovievich Tiomkin (May 10, 1894 – November 11, 1979) was a Russian and American film composer and conductor.
+Classically trained in Saint Petersburg before the Bolshevik Revolution, he moved to Berlin and then New York City after the Russian Revolution.
 In 1929, after the stock market crash, he moved to Hollywood, where he became best known for his scores for Western films, including Duel in the Sun, Red River, High Noon, The Big Sky, Gunfight at the O.K.
-Corral, and Last Train from Gun Hill.
+Corral, Rio Bravo, and Last Train from Gun Hill.

 Tiomkin received 22 Academy Award nominations and won four Oscars, three for Best Original Score for High Noon, The High and the Mighty, and The Old Man and the Sea, and one for Best Original Song for "The Ballad of High Noon" from the film High Noon.

 Early life and education

 Dimitri Tiomkin was born in Kremenchug, Poltava Governorate, Russian Empire (today part of Ukraine).

-His family was of Jewish descent; his father Zinovy Tiomkin was a "distinguished pathologist" and associate of Professor Paul Ehrlich, and later a notable Zionist leader.
-His mother, Marie Tartakovskaya, was a musician who began teaching the young Tiomkin piano at an early age.
-Her hope was to have her son become a professional pianist, according to Tiomkin biographer, Christopher Palmer.
+His family was of Jewish descent; his father, Zinovy Tiomkin, was a "distinguished pathologist" and associate of professor Paul Ehrlich, and later a notable Zionist leader.
+His mother, Maria Tartakovskaya, was a musician who began teaching the young Tiomkin piano at an early age.
+Her hope was to have her son become a professional pianist, according to Tiomkin biographer Christopher Palmer.
 Tiomkin described his mother as being "small, blonde, merry and vivacious."

 Tiomkin was educated at the Saint Petersburg Conservatory, where he studied piano with Felix Blumenfeld, teacher of Vladimir Horowitz, and harmony and counterpoint with Alexander Glazunov, mentor to Sergei Prokofiev and Dmitri Shostakovich.
 He also studied piano with Isabelle Vengerova.

 He survived the revolution and found work under the new regime.
-In 1920, while working for the Petrograd Military District Political Administration (PUR), Tiomkin was one of the lead organizers of two revolutionary mass spectacles, the Mystery of Liberated Labor, a pseudo-religious mystery play for the May Day festivities, and The Storming of the Winter Palace for the celebrations of the third anniversary of the Bolshevik Revolution.
-He supported himself while living in St. Petersburg by playing piano accompaniment for numerous Russian silent films.
+In 1920, while working for the Petrograd Military District Political Administration (PUR), Tiomkin was one of the lead organizers of two revolutionary mass spectacles, the Mystery of Liberated Labor, a mystery play for the May Day festivities, and The Storming of the Winter Palace for the celebrations of the third anniversary of the Bolshevik Revolution.
+He supported himself while living in Saint Petersburg by playing piano accompaniment for numerous Russian silent films.